OpenTermsArchive/contrib-versions/Live/Privacy Policy.md

 The Enterprise and Developer Products enable you to purchase, subscribe to or use other products and online services from Microsoft or third parties with different privacy practices, and those other products and online services will be governed by their respective privacy statements and policies.

-Top of page Enterprise Online ServicesEnterprise Online Services
+Learn MoreTop of page Enterprise Online ServicesEnterprise Online Services

 To provide the Enterprise Online Services, Microsoft collects Customer Data, Administrator Data, Payment Data, and Support Data.